-It is day 25 and it is odd to realize that Argo has nearly completed 1/3 of the trip.
+It is day 25, and it is odd to realize that Argo has nearly completed 1/3 of the trip.
 Thankfully we have successfully avoided the dreaded white squall (props to you if you get the reference) thus far and are currently making way for Christmas Island.
 It is days such as these that the crew tends to focus on academics to help clear our schedule for when we are in port.
 Today the crew took the Competent Crew Examination and prepped for later Marine Bio and Oceanography exams.
-Between our watch schedules, academic work, and our daily jobs as to maintain Argo, it is frankly astonishing how much work one can fit into a mere 24 hours.
-I am convinced that time is a precious commodity as coffee, and I hope that, among other things, I leave Argo with an invigorated work ethic.
-I can sleep when I am dead… or at least until my 12am-4am shift is over.
+Between our watch schedules, academic work, and our daily jobs to maintain Argo, it is frankly astonishing how much work one can fit into a mere 24 hours.
+I am convinced that time is a precious commodity like coffee, and I hope that, among other things, I leave Argo with an invigorated work ethic.
+I can sleep when I am dead… or at least until my 12 am – 4 am shift is over.

-This past couple of days have convinced me that, yes, there is a god, as the weather has become increasingly overcast and rain is becoming more and more frequent.
-The Indonesian heat is debilitating and I am glad to have some energy back.
+These past couple of days have convinced me that, yes, there is a god, as the weather has become increasingly overcast and rain is becoming more and more frequent.
+The Indonesian heat is debilitating, and I am glad to have some energy back.

-To everyone back home, I am planning on sending out a large email catching everyone up over this past couple of weeks once we arrive on Christmas Island.
+To everyone back home, I am planning on sending out a large email catching everyone up over the past couple of weeks once we arrive on Christmas Island.
 I have been so far unable to phone out due to poor coverage.
-Just know that I am doing great and I love and miss you all dearly.
+Just know that I am doing great, and I love and miss you all dearly.